kathrynfisher3700/theCodeQuiz/README.md

 ## Description

-The is a good beginning to what could be a dynamic coding quiz.
+This is a good beginning to what could be a dynamic coding quiz.

 Are you new to coding?
 Want to test your knowledge?
 This quiz makes answering coding questions fun by utilizing buttons and color correction.